I hope we keep in touch as you journey through

 Nov 1, 2009

-by a teacher that studied at a University we were taught by a real die hard Director of Photography that saw us not just as
+teacher that studied at a University we were taught by a real die hard Director of Photography that saw us not just as students but as

-in this way he treated them on a professional level.
-Janusz was always open to our ideas and was able to make them better or
+way he treated them on a professional level.
+Janusz was always open to our ideas and was able to make them better or to say what

 How coming into the filmbussines?

-look at light in film and how to tell more powerful stories.
+light in film and how to tell more powerful stories.
 I left the course with a new dimension in making films.
-I had to change
+I had to change my storyboard

 This is for you Janusz.
 Thank you forever.